-Black Woman Owned is a limited series highlighting black woman business owners who are change-makers and risk-takers in their respective realms.
-As founders, these women dare to be bold, have courage in being the change they wish to see in the world, and are unapologetic when it comes to their vision.
-These black women aren't waiting for a seat, they are owning the table.
+Black Woman Owned is a limited series highlighting Black woman business owners who are change-makers and risk-takers in their respective realms.
+As founders, these women dare to be bold, have courage in being the change they wish to see in the world and are unapologetic when it comes to their vision.
+These Black women aren't waiting for a seat, they are owning the table.

 With hyperpigmentation being one of the most talked-about concerns for melanin-rich skin, it almost comes as a surprise that something as revolutionary as Hyper Skin took the beauty industry by storm only two years ago.
 The star product of the brand, Hyper Clear Brightening Clearing Vitamin C Serum, is a zealous vitamin C serum designed to brighten skin and tackle dark marks and hyperpigmentation.
 What sets this buzzworthy serum apart from the sea of products on the market, is that at its core, Hyper Skin was created to be more than a band-aid for hyperpigmentation, it was formulated to be a solution.
 And we can thank its founder, Desiree Verdejo, for that.

-Beauty and skincare have always been personal to Desiree.
-As a boutique owner of the Harlem-based, Vivrant Beauty, from 2015 to 2018, Desiree found herself within a beauty boom of Black-owned business sprouting within the market and wanted to curate a space for these brands to thrive and reach their core community.
+Beauty and skin care have always been personal to Desiree.
+As a boutique owner of the Harlem-based, Vivrant Beauty, from 2015 to 2018, Desiree found herself within a beauty boom of Black-owned businesses sprouting within the market and wanted to curate a space for these brands to thrive and reach their core community.
 Although she was surrounded by a limitless selection of brands that could serve as a remedy to her hyperpigmentation, she knew she needed more than what the market was offering.
 "For so many years, we've been told, 'You can make this work.'
 But that isn't sufficient at this stage," Desiree shares.

 Courtesy of Desiree Verdejo

-Guided by the principle of "we deserve," Desiree decided that it was time to create a product that not only spoke her most difficult customer to please, herself, but also connect with Black and brown customers to finally have their needs spoken to directly.
+Guided by the principle of "we deserve," Desiree decided that it was time to create a product that not only spoke her most difficult customer to please, herself but also connect with Black and brown customers to finally have their needs spoken to directly.
 She expressed, "I want to see myself, I want to see a product that speaks to my specific concerns, I shouldn't have to search for that and make it work in a space where there are so many options."

 Hyper Skin offers something different.
 It fills a gap within the skincare space for women who have gone long overlooked, allowing their skin needs to be brought to light in an intimate way.
 "The community that we're building is an enthusiastic one.
 They feel like space is being created for them and so that energy is pliable, it's exciting, the industry is paying attention to that."
 In doing so, Hyper Skin is bringing realness back to real skin.